NVIDIA/NVFlare/examples/advanced/experiment-tracking/README.md

 The `wandb` folder contains the [Hello PyTorch with Weights and Biases](./wandb/README.md) example showing how Weights and Biases can be used as a back end for the `WandBReceiver` to write to.
 This example uses a `PTLearner` with Weights and Biases syntax.

-## MetricsExchanger

-The `metrics-exchanger` folder contains examples swapping out the `LogWriters` for the `LogWritersForMetricsExchanger` versions.
-These are paired with `MetricsRetriever` which uses a `metrics_exchanger_id` to set up a Pipe for in-memory metrics exchange.
-The `MetricsRetriever` then sends the metrics as events to the Receiver.